mitre/tmnt/docs/source/quickstart.rst

 ++++++++++++++++++++++

 The sparse vector representation for a corpus can be obtained from two different input formats:
-1) plain text documents (one document per file) or 2) json objects with one document per json object.
+1) json objects with one document per json object or 2) plain text documents (one document per file)

 There are two input formats (currently).
 The first assumes a single JSON object per line in a file.
 The value of the key 'text' will be used as the document string.
 All other fields are ignored.
 So, for example::